Federal Assistance with Education Expenses

 How much will I make?

-Cincinnati State's current rate of pay is $8/hour.
+Cincinnati State's current rate of pay is $8.10/hour.
 Your total Federal Work-Study award depends on when you apply for the position, your level of need, and the funding level of your school.

 How will I be paid?

 You will be paid bi-weekly on the College's pay schedule.
-The amount you earn may not exceed your total semester Work-Study award.
-Click here for the current pay schedule.
-Your checks will be mailed to the address on file.
+The amount you earn may not exceed your total semester Work-Study award. for the on-campus current pay schedule and click here for the off-site work-study programs current pay schedule.
+Your checks will be mailed to the address on file and direct deposit is also available.

 Can I work as many hours as I want?